 The development and use of DSS is a complex socio-technical process (McCown RL.
 2002).
 Elaborating lessons is not as simple a process as generating a FAQ for a particular piece of software, where the answers can be more specific and mechanical.
 An earlier survey approach to capturing lesson learned about FMDSS development and use captured and categorized a large number of lessons relatively quickly, but it lacked information on the context and evidence for these lessons (Marques et al. in press).
 This case study approach was conducted as a complement to gather more information on lesson contexts and specific sources of evidence.
 Deriving each lesson from a specific case and maintaining this link has addressed these concerns to an extent.
 However, the links possible in a semantic wiki are less specific than is typical in most qualitative analysis software.
 In the wiki, the links are between the lesson and the case as a whole, whereas qualitative software enables links between codes (lessons) and specific passages of text within a case study or other document.
 On the other hand, codes in qualitative software are generally not allowed properties of their own, as they are in the semantic wiki.

+We noted a few apparently contradictory statements between different lessons, e.g. simple, user-friendly interfaces are preferred [9, 30] versus users preferred to enhanced functionality rather than useability [16].
+Having the case as context helps to reconcile such apparent conflict, and in this case revealed a difference in the DSS experience levels of the targeted users in each case (low experience in the former and high in the latter).

 Considering the breadth of the FORSYS project network, the capture of 20 cases and 80 lessons is rather modest, however, it is to our knowledge the largest case repository on this topic (Johnson et al. (2007) assembled 15 cases).
 Even this number of lessons already can be challenging for someone to access and put to use.
 The working group major themes provided a start at organization and synthesis, but further categorization appeared necessary.
 The properties for the lesson object were selected a priori based largely on previous objects created in the wiki (DSS descriptions, problem definitions, case studies).
 Some of these properties appear promising for future analysis (Has actor perspective, Has decision stage [Tables 1, 2]) but many others seemed applicable to few if any lessons.
 The ability to easily add and remove properties is an area for further investigation, as it is crucial to such a bottom-up synthesis of information.

 Finally, the utility of the lesson statements requires further attention.
 Some lessons appear so narrow as to only be applicable in their particular parent case, while others are so broad that they lack any guidance in implementation.
 The FORSYS community discussed this issue in some depth and decided to break the lesson statements into four parts (properties): Has statement (What should be done?), Has evidence (justification in terms of evidence), Has consequences (justification in terms of the consequences to be expected), Has recommendation for action (How should it be done?).
 While the structure for these divisions exist, initial feedback has shown considerable confusion related to their use and few of the lessons have yet been described in such detail.
 Ultimately lessons would be most useful if they describe a full set of operational characteristics (who, what, when, where, why, and how), but, as with any knowledge management effort, the complexity of the tool must be balanced with useability.